shrey27tri01/hospital-billing-system/README.md

-# Hospital-pricing-system
+# Hospital-billing-system

-A hospital pricing and billing system implemented in java.
+A hospital billing and pricing system implemented in java.

 ### How it works: